CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 ### 1.2 Life cycle

 ** planning and conception **
-In the planning and design phase, all possible usage scenarios, eg. For example, integration into a collaboration solution, access to merchandise management systems and the maximum protection requirements to be implemented, can be incorporated into the selection of the central management solution (see SYS.3.2.2.M1 Definition of a Strategy for Mobile Device Management).
-If private and business areas need to be strictly separated, it is advisable to contrast whether this can be achieved using operating system mechanisms such as managed apps and managed open-in, through a container solution or even through virtualized user environments.
+In the planning and design phase, all possible usage scenarios, eg. For example, integration into a collaboration solution, access to merchandise management systems and the maximum protection requirements to be implemented, can be incorporated into the selection of the central management solution (see SYS.3.2.2.M1 Definition of a strategy for Mobile Device Management).
+If private and business areas need to be strictly separated, it is advisable to contrast whether this can be achieved by means of operating system mechanisms such as managed apps and managed open-in, through a container solution or even through virtualized user environments.
 It should also be examined at this stage how the mobile devices can be integrated into the information and communication infrastructure in a user-related manner.
 From the results, new requirements can be derived for the previous network segmentation, the security gateway infrastructures and their functions.

-In the planning and design phase, the institution has to decide which operational model or combination of the two models is to be implemented: * devices issued to employees * or * bring your own device (BYOD). * On this basis, the security requirements for mobile devices are technically and organizationally implemented.
+In the planning and design phase, the institution has to decide which operating model or combination of the two models should be implemented: * devices issued to employees * or * bring your own device (BYOD). * On this basis, the security requirements for mobile devices are technically and organizationally implemented.

 Another very important question is the extent to which users may or must install their own apps on their mobile device, whether the employees themselves may add additional apps for private use and whether they will take over part of the administration themselves.

 Based on the protection needs of the information (compare also the three fictitious scenarios) and the possibilities of IT operation, an MDM solution should be chosen (see SYS.3.2.2.M3 Selection of an MDM product), which ensures that the data the institution are secured in accordance with the internally documented requirements.

-The operating model of the future MDM solution is to be selected depending on the protection requirements of the mobile devices.
+The operating model of the future MDM solution must be selected depending on the protection requirements of the mobile devices.
 A separate company, in which the servers of the MDM solution are installed in their own premises and thus including the data contained under the control of the institution, is possible with all solutions.
 Almost all MDM providers also offer their solutions as a cloud variant, where the software is operated on the servers of the respective provider and the customer receives a web access, with which he can manage the applications and linked mobile devices.

 **Procurement**